Eyes on Me (Celine Dion song): Background and release

+The track was released in the United Kingdom on 7 January 2008 as the album's second single, issued in both digital and CD formats.
+In other European markets and in North America, "Alone" was selected as the second single instead.
+The UK single included a remix by Ashanti Boyz, whose recent credits included reworkings of Jennifer Lopez tracks "Do It Well" and "Hold It Don't Drop It".

+In 2008, "Eyes on Me" was added to the European edition of My Love: Ultimate Essential Collection.
+A live performance was later included on the Taking Chances World Tour: The Concert CD/DVD.

 Critical reception

-Reception towards the song was favorable, with many critics highlighting that the song sounds a lot like Shakira songs.
-Stephen Thomas Erlewine from AllMusic wrote that "Celine tries to shimmy like Shakira on 'Eyes on Me,'" while Sarah Rodman from The Boston Globe opined that "Eyes On Me colors a bit outside the lines with an irresistibly wiggly, Eastern-flavored groove.
-(Shakira will kick herself for not getting it first.")
-Ashante Infantry from Toronto Star called it an "urban pop bounce, where Celine is channelling her inner Shakira".
-Nick Levine from Digital Spy expressed that the song "finds Dion taking an ill-advised swerve towards Shakira territory in pursuit of that all-important comeback smash.
-As ever, the Canadian belter is on ripe old form, tearing into the hackneyed lyrics with real spirit."
+Critical response to the song was generally positive, and several reviewers noted similarities to Shakira's work.
+Stephen Thomas Erlewine of AllMusic wrote that "Celine tries to shimmy like Shakira on 'Eyes on Me'," while Sarah Rodman of The Boston Globe remarked that "Eyes On Me colors a bit outside the lines with an irresistibly wiggly, Eastern-flavored groove.
+(Shakira will kick herself for not getting it first.)"
+Ashante Infantry of the Toronto Star described the track as an "urban pop bounce, where Celine is channelling her inner Shakira".
+Nick Levine of Digital Spy wrote that the song "finds Dion taking an ill-advised swerve towards Shakira territory in pursuit of that all-important comeback smash.
+As ever, the Canadian belter is on ripe old form, tearing into the hackneyed lyrics with real spirit".

+Commercial performance

+"Eyes on Me" was released as a commercial single only in the United Kingdom, where it received limited promotion and peaked at number 113 on the UK Singles Chart and number 25 in Scotland.
+The song also appeared on Finnish charts in July 2008, reaching number 15 on the national radio chart and number 24 on the downloads chart.
+In other countries, "Alone" was selected as the second single.

+Music video

+The music video for "Eyes on Me" premiered on 5 May 2008 and consists of a montage of footage from the Taking Chances World Tour in Africa and Asia.
+The video combines concert material with behind-the-scenes footage, showing Dion on stage and interacting with audiences during the tour.

-Promotion and live performances
+Live performances

 Celine Dion performing "Eyes on Me".

 Dion performed the song during An Audience with Celine Dion, which aired in the UK on ITV on 22 December 2007.
-She also performed a remix version featuring will.i.am from The Black Eyed Peas during her CBS special, That's Just the Woman in Me, which aired in the US on 15 February 2008.
-The song was used in a TV commercial for Dion's fragrance Sensational.
-The music video for "Eyes on Me" was released on 5 May 2008, containing footages from the Taking Chances World Tour in Africa and Asia.
+She also performed a remix with will.i.am of The Black Eyed Peas during her CBS special, That's Just the Woman in Me, broadcast in the US on 15 February 2008.
+The song was also used in a television commercial for Dion's fragrance Sensational.

-The song only peaked at number 113 on the UK Singles Chart, due to little promotion, when the single was released.